 On health and safety grounds, we do not allow children to wear jewellery in school.
-The exceptions to this rule are studs in pierced ears, and small objects of religious significance, such as a crucifix on a chain.
+The exception to this rule is studs in pierced ears.
 We ask the children either to remove these objects during PE and games, or to cover them with a plaster.